sungnga/react-revents/README.md

       />
     </Form.Field>
     ```
-  - Write a handleInputChange method updates the values state with the input values
+  - Write a handleInputChange method that updates the values state with the input values
     - It takes the input event as argument
     - Each input element has name and value properties, so we can destructure those from e.target
     - Update the values state with the input values based on its name and value properties